VladikaAndrii/InstagramBot/README.md

 The InstagramBot package, included in the distribution, should be placed on the PYTHONPATH.

-Otherwise you can just easy_install -Z InstagramBot or pip install InstagramBot.

 You need to install the driver version for your operating system and place it in the project folder - Download the driver here - https://chromedriver.storage.googleapis.com/index.html?path=98.0.4758.102/